ghoulmann/dillinger-tkldev/README.md

-32-bit for TKLDEV by @turnkeylinux
+32-bit for TKLDEV by @turnkey-linux